olle-johannesson/movies-for-pixi/src/movies/the_silence_of_the_lambs_1991.md

 director: "Jonathan Demme"

-summary: "When F.B.I. have trouble catching a serial murderer, they need the help of a jailed serial murdering psychologist.
-They send a young cadet to interview him."
+summary: "When F.B.I. can't catch a serial murdering psychopath, they need the help of a serial murdering psychologist.
+Young cadet Clarice is sent to ask for his analysis."

 comment: "Anthony Hopkins gives a career-defining performance"